Gering wrestlers top Ogallala

-The Gering wrestling team hit the mats for the first time in 2022 and came away with an impressive 48-29 win over Ogallala in a contest that was a battle to the end.
+The Gering wrestling team hit the mats for the first time in 2022 and came away with an impressive 48-29 win over Ogallala on Thursday, Jan.
+6.

 Gering head coach Jarred Berger said they wrestled well considering they haven’t wrestled since before Christmas.